saanvichangti27/PrivateBin-git-it-girls/API_CONTRACT_updated.md

 ---

-## 5. Paste ID Generation
+## 5. Paste ID Generation **[DECIDED]**

-**Decision needed, recommended default:** backend generates the ID at insert time (not the client), so ID generation and DB write stay atomic and trustless.
+Backend generates the ID at insert time (not the client), so ID generation and DB write stay atomic and trustless.

-- Suggested: short URL-safe random string (e.g. via Python's `secrets.token_urlsafe()`, or a `nanoid`-equivalent library) rather than a full UUID, for a shorter link.
-Verify current syntax/library availability yourself — not confirmed here.
+- Method: short URL-safe random token (e.g. Python's `secrets.token_urlsafe()` or equivalent — verify exact current syntax/library before using) rather than a full UUID, for a shorter, cleaner link.
+- Backend should check for ID collisions on insert and retry if one occurs — very unlikely at this scale, but cheap to guard against.

 ---